 Peace.
 What does the word bring to mind to you?
 Do you think of conflicts currently happening around the world, or perhaps gazing out to a beautiful sunset?
 The Oxford English Dictionary describes peace as: “Freedom from anxiety, disturbance (emotional, mental, or spiritual), or inner conflict; calm, tranquillity”.

 There are 420 mentions of peace in the Bible so you can be sure it is pretty high up on God’s agenda.
 In the Old Testament, the word peace comes from ‘shalom’, which means far more than just an absence of conflict, rather it means wholeness, safety and completeness.
-It is still used as a blessing today in Israel and when greeting or saying goodbye to someone, you are actually blessing them with peace.
-You are saying: “may you be full of well-being” or “may health and prosperity be upon you.”
+It means “may you be full of well-being” or “may health and prosperity be upon you.”

 Peace, therefore, is a powerful bestowal of blessing, and far from being the absence of something, peace is a thing in itself.
 It is the gift of wholeness.
 This video has a fuller explanation of ‘shalom’.